Get Visibility into Agent Workload Distribution in Intercom

 Is workload imbalance always a problem?

 Not always — senior agents handling more volume can be intentional.
-The weekly breakdown surfaces the data; the interpretation is yours.
+The Friday breakdown surfaces the data; the interpretation is yours.
 What you want to avoid is systematic overload that compounds week after week.

 Can Supportman automatically rebalance conversation assignments?